The full-sky Spherical Fourier-Bessel power spectrum in general relativity: Methodology

 \subsection{Survey specifications}

 As a reference survey for our study, we use the planned NASA space mission SPHEREx~\cite{spherex_cosmo}.
 This upcoming survey will provide a large number of sources at low redshift and over the full sky, making it a proper test bench for large-scale GR projection effects.
-We model it using public data from~\cite{spherex_cosmo} as reference galaxy radial distribution and bias, as shown in Figure~\ref{fig:spherex_dist}.
+We model it using public data from~\cite{spherex_cosmo} as reference galaxy radial distribution and bias, as shown in Fig.~\ref{fig:spherex_dist}.
 If not otherwise stated, the analysis will be performed for the SPHEREx4 distribution.
-The results do not represent an actual SPHEREx forecast and we generalize the analyses to hold for a generic full-sky.
-More details of the distribution uncertainties are discussed in Section~\ref{sec:bias}.
+The results do not represent an actual SPHEREx forecast and we generalize the analyses to hold for a generic full sky.
+More details of the distribution uncertainties are discussed in Sec.~\ref{sec:bias}.